yudai/gotty/README.md

    --width value                 Static width of the screen, 0(default) means dynamically resize (default: 0) [$GOTTY_WIDTH] --height value                Static height of the screen, 0(default) means dynamically resize (default: 0) [$GOTTY_HEIGHT]
    --ws-origin value             A regular expression that matches origin URLs to be accepted by WebSocket.
 No cross origin requests are acceptable by default [$GOTTY_WS_ORIGIN]
-   --term value                  Terminal name to use on the browser, one of xterm or hterm. (default: "xterm") [$GOTTY_TERM] --enable-webgl                Enable WebGL renderer (default: true) [$GOTTY_ENABLE_WEBGL] --close-signal value          Signal sent to the command process when gotty close it (default: SIGHUP) (default: 1) [$GOTTY_CLOSE_SIGNAL]
+   --enable-webgl                Enable WebGL renderer (default: true) [$GOTTY_ENABLE_WEBGL] --close-signal value          Signal sent to the command process when gotty close it (default: SIGHUP) (default: 1) [$GOTTY_CLOSE_SIGNAL]
    --close-timeout value         Time in seconds to force kill process after client is disconnected (default: -1) (default: -1) [$GOTTY_CLOSE_TIMEOUT]